-- Ensure our agreed Code of Conduct is known by pupils, staff, parents and governors - Assemblies are linked to promoting our core values - Promote good behaviour through systematic celebration of ALL pupils' achievements - · Rewards should focus on reinforcing behaviours we want to see - Keep records of pupils' behaviour rewards and sanctions to share with Parents/ Carers as necessary. - High expectations of good behaviour should apply to all children at all times. - Recognise some pupils will need more support in meeting these expectations and put appropriate plans in place to help them - All adults around the school should be good role models for pupils

-• Consequence systems should focus on Positive Discipline techniques that are kind yet firm at the same time.

-• The emphasis is on how one disciplines rather than on specific strategies.
+- Ensure our agreed Code of Conduct is known by pupils, staff, parents and governors - Assemblies are linked to promoting our core Christian values, British values and general human values - Promote high standards of positive behaviour through systematic celebration of ALL pupils' achievements - Rewards should focus on reinforcing behaviours we want to see - Keep records of pupils' behaviour rewards and sanctions to share with Parents/ Carers as necessary. - High expectations of good behaviour should be modelled by all staff members - Recognise some pupils will need more support in meeting these expectations and put appropriate plans in place to help them - Consequence systems should focus on Positive Discipline techniques that are kind yet firm at the same time. - The emphasis is on how one disciplines rather than on specific strategies.
 This is discipline with dignity.
-In any situation, children have a right to their feelings and should be able to have their voice heard.

-• Reasonable force may only be used to prevent a child from injuring itself and/or others.
-Corporal punishment is illegal.

-• A decision to exclude a child from school lies with the Head Teacher alone and should only be used in line with this policy.

-• Part of the Home/ School contract refers to our code of conduct, which parents agree to and sign on admission
+In any situation, children have a right to their feelings and should be able to have their voice heard. - Reasonable force may only be used to prevent a child from injuring itself and/or others.
+Corporal punishment is illegal and is not used. - A decision to exclude a child from school lies with the Head Teacher alone and should only be used in line with this policy. - Part of the Home/ School contract refers to our code of conduct, which parents agree to and sign on admission - This policy applies to ALL children at all times